opf/openproject/docs/development/contribution-documentation/documentation-style-guide/README.md

 ## Tables

-Tables should be used to describe complex information in a straightforward manner.
+Tables should be used to describe complex information.
 Note that in many cases, an unordered list is sufficient to describe a list of items with a single, simple description per item.
-But, if you have data that’s best described by a matrix, tables are the best choice.
+But, if you have data that is best described by a matrix, tables are the best choice.

 ### Creation guidelines

 To keep tables accessible and scannable, tables should not have any empty cells.
-If there is no otherwise meaningful value for a cell, consider entering N/A (for ‘not applicable’) or none.
+If you still remain with a cell without content, please enter N/A (for ‘not applicable’) or none.

 To help tables be easier to maintain, consider adding additional spaces to the column widths to make them consistent.
 For example: